mijisu0103/CWave-Proj-FE-prototype-ver.2/README.md

 I am aware that it still needs improvements including adding a section where users can see their current region and select other regions for differentiated rankings and products.

-You can have a look at the visulaised prototype here: https://www.youtube.com/watch?v=a1PUDV4zJEI
+You can have a look at the visualised prototype here: https://www.youtube.com/watch?v=a1PUDV4zJEI